-The 2001 NHTS offers the land use density variables in the form of population and housing density at the census and block level.
-Percentage of renter occupied-housing units is provided at both the block group and tract group level and jobs per square mile is provided at the tract level.
+The 2001 NHTS data include population and housing density at the census and block level.
+The percentage of renter occupied-housing units is provided at both the block group and tract group level, and jobs per square mile is provided at the tract level.
 As expected, the density variables are all highly correlated.